Robert Phayre (regicide): Cromwellian conquest of Ireland

 In April 1649 he was given command of a Kentish regiment to join Cromwell's expedition to Ireland.
 In November the town of Youghal capitulated to him, and he was made one of the commissioners for settling Munster.
 On 10 April 1650, he took part, under Lord Broghill, in the victory at Macroom over the royalist forces under Boetius MacEgan, the Roman Catholic bishop of Ross.
 The next year (1651) he was appointed governor of County Cork, and held this office until 1654.

 Protectorate

 He was a parliamentary republican, dissatisfied with the rule of the army officers, and unfriendly to the Protectorate.
 He seems to have retired to Rostellan Castle, County Cork.
 In 1656 Henry Cromwell reported that Phaire was attending Quaker meetings.
 He does not appear to have become a member of the Society of Friends, though one of his daughters (by his first wife) married a Quaker.

-It is somewhat remarkable that Phaire himself married, as his second wife, Elizabeth, second daughter of Sir Thomas Herbert (1606–1682), the faithful attendant on Charles I in his last hours.
+It is somewhat remarkable that Phaire himself married, as his second wife, Elizabeth, second daughter of Sir Thomas Herbert (1606–1682), was the faithful attendant on Charles I in his last hours.
 The marriage took place on 16 August 1658 at St Werburgh's, Dublin.